Si Woo Kim Betting Profile: The Sentry - PGA TOUR

 Kim's Best Finishes

-- Kim last season took part in 28 tournaments, picking up one win with three top-five finishes and four finishes in the top 10.
+- Kim, who played 28 tournaments last season, secured one win with three top-five finishes and four finishes in the top 10.

+- In those 28 tournaments, he had a 78.6% success rate in terms of making the cut (22 cuts made).

-- Last season Kim's best performance came at the Sony Open in Hawaii, where he won the title with a score of -18.
+- Last season Kim's best performance came at the Sony Open in Hawaii.
+He shot -18 and took home the title (his only win last season).

-- With 1372 points last season, Kim ranked 18th in the FedExCup standings.
+- Kim placed 18th in the FedExCup standings with 1372 points last season.

 Kim's Strokes Gained Rankings